DvLeu/Dvleu/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dvleu" alt="dvleu" /></a> </p>

-- 🌱 I'm a passionate Python enthusiast dedicated to honing my skills in software development and advanced algorithmic problem-solving.
-Exploring the endless possibilities of Python, I'm actively learning and applying my knowledge to create meaningful projects and contribute to open-source initiatives.
-- ⚡ I also know some other programming languages such as : Java, C++ and C# including web development and data base implementation with MySQL.
+- ⚡ I'm a passionate Python enthusiast dedicated to honing my skills in software development and advanced algorithmic problem-solving.
+While exploring the endless possibilities of Python, I actively learn and apply my knowledge to create meaningful projects and contribute to open-source initiatives.
+Additionally, I have experience with other programming languages such as Java, C++, and C#, as well as web development and database implementation using MySQL.

 - 📫 How to reach me **davidanakin4@gmail.com**

 <h3 align="left">Connect with me:</h3>